nirmals-workspace/Twitter-Data-Fetching/README.md

 To run the app, follow these steps:

-Clone the repository to your local machine using the following command: git clone [repository URL].
+1. Clone the repository to your local machine using the following command: git clone [(https://github.com/Nirmal7781/Twitter_scrapping.git)].
-Install the required libraries by running the following command: pip install -r requirements.txt.
+2. Install the required libraries by running the following command: pip install -r requirements.txt.
-Open the twitter_scraper.py file in a code editor.
+3. Open the twitter_scraper.py file in a code editor.
-Open a terminal window and navigate to the directory where the app is located using the following command: cd [app directory].
+4. pen a terminal window and navigate to the directory where the app is located using the following command: cd [app directory].
-Run the command streamlit run twitter_scraper.py to start the app.
+5. Run the command streamlit run twitter_scraper.py to start the app.
-The app should now be running on a local server.
+6. The app should now be running on a local server.
 If it doesn't start automatically, you can access it by going to Local URL: [http://localhost:8501] or Network URL: [http://192.168.43.83:8501].

 To modify the app, you can:

     Add filters to the search results table to allow users to sort and filter the results.

     Add a visualization of the search results, such as a word cloud or a chart.

     Allow users to save their search queries for future use.

     Use machine learning algorithms to perform sentiment analysis on the tweets and display the results.

 ## Potential Applications

 1. Social media monitoring: A company can use the app to monitor mentions of its brand on Twitter and analyze the sentiment of those mentions.

 2. Influencer marketing: An influencer can use the app to track their own social media presence and engagement metrics, or to identify other influencers in their industry.

 3. Market research: A business can use the app to monitor conversations about their industry on Twitter and gather insights on consumer behavior, preferences, and trends.

 4. News and journalism: A journalist can use the app to track breaking news and trending topics on Twitter and gather data for a news story.

 5. Academic research: A researcher can use the app to collect data from Twitter for academic studies, such as sentiment analysis or social network analysis.

 6. Political analysis: A political analyst can use the app to monitor public opinion on political issues and track the social media activity of political candidates and parties.

 ## Disclaimer